 2. Create a winning awards strategy

 Next, look to your competitors.
 Which awards have they been winning or shortlisted for?
-Winning awards is all about making yourself stand out in your industry as the market leader.
+This is another great way to choose the awards you enter.

 3. Follow the criteria to the letter